aolney/ct-modular-book/docs/02-physics-perception.md

 In both cases, the waves combine to create a new wave whose amplitude is the sum of the individual wave amplitudes.
 When the phase-aligned amplitudes are positive, the amplitude of the resulting wave is greater than the individual waves, and when the phase-aligned amplitudes are a mixture of positive and negative, the amplitude of the resulting wave is less than the individual waves.

 (ref:interference) Constructive (left) and destructive interference (right).
-Because the waves are either perfectly in phase or out of phase, the resulting wave amplitude is either double or zero, respectively.
+For these matched sine waves, being perfectly in phase or out of phase causes the resulting wave amplitude to be either double or zero, respectively.
 Image [© Haade; Wjh31; Quibik/CC-BY-SA-3.0](https://commons.wikimedia.org/wiki/File:Interference_of_two_waves.svg).

 <div class="figure">
 <img src="images/1024px-Interference_of_two_waves.svg.png" alt="(ref:interference)" width="100%" />